lyberix/lyberix/doc/tor.md

 for how to properly configure Tor.

-Run LYBERIX behind a Tor proxy
+Run LYBERIXV3 behind a Tor proxy
 ----------------------------------

-The first step is running LYBERIX behind a Tor proxy.
+The first step is running LYBERIXV3 behind a Tor proxy.
 This will already make all outgoing connections be --------, but more is possible.
 ```
 -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy